Mico27/gbs-setPaletteColorPlugin/README.md

 | WRAM | 0 bytes |
 | Banked ROM | +1,341 bytes |

 - **Bank 0:** nothing.
-Every function the plugin adds is compiled into a switchable ROM bank.
+Everything the plugin adds is compiled into a switchable ROM bank.
-- **WRAM:** no change — the plugin works directly on the engine's existing palette buffers.
+- **WRAM:** no change.
+The plugin works on the palette data GB Studio already keeps.
-- **Banked ROM:** 1,341 bytes for the colour manipulation helpers.
+- **Banked ROM:** 1,341 bytes for the colour code.
-- **Engine WRAM headroom:** a stock GB Studio 4.3.0 project leaves about **854 bytes** of WRAM free (usable engine WRAM is 7,776 bytes at 0xC0A0–0xDF00; the stock engine uses 6,922).
+- **Engine WRAM headroom:** a stock GB Studio 4.3.0 project leaves about **854 bytes** of WRAM free (the engine has 7,776 bytes to work with and uses 6,922 of them).
 With this plugin installed roughly **854 bytes** remain.
-That does not change with the number of global variables your project defines: the script memory array is a fixed 3,584 bytes at stock engine settings (VM_HEAP_SIZE + VM_MAX_CONTEXTS × VM_CONTEXT_STACK_SIZE = 768 + 16 × 64 words).
+Adding more global variables to your project does not change that figure, because script memory is a fixed 3,584 byte block at stock engine settings.
 - **SRAM:** not used.

 ---